VGFXOpenGL

 - Texturing

-• Bilinear, bilinear mipmapped and trilinear mipmapped texture filtering
+• Bilinear, bilinear mipmapped and trilinear mipmapped filtering

 • Hardware accelerated mipmap generation